isuru-yasantha/assignment/README.md

 - AWS RDS
 - AWS CloudWatch
 ```
- Above mentioned AWS services are selected to design and deploy this application considering complexity to design, implement and operational overhead.
-Basic security is implemented for this solution at this stage.
-However, there are things that we can implement for enhance security, performance and cost saving aspects which discuss under improvement section.
+ Above mentioned AWS services are selected to design and deploy this web application considering complexity to design, implement and operational overhead.
+Basic security features are implemented in this solution at this stage.
+However, there are things that we can improve for enhancing the security, performance and cost saving aspects which discuss under the improvement section.

  - AWS VPC -  Network segmentation and virtual network isolation.
 MZ and DMZ are implemented.
- - AWS ECS - ECS with fargate is low cost, less complex solution to run containerized applications without putting much effort to - maintain.
-Compute resources are provisioned and scaling based on resource requirement which help to reduce the infrastructure cost.
+ - AWS ECS - ECS with fargate is low cost, less complex solution to run containerized applications without putting much effort to - maintainance.
+Compute resources are provisioned and scaling based on resource utilisation which help to reduce the infrastructure cost.
  - AWS EC2 (ALB) - ALB is used to front the public traffic to the application.
  - AWS S3 - S3 is used to store and maintain Terraform state file.
- - AWS IAM - IAM role is used to grant access to AWS resources and AWS services via AWS API calls.
+ - AWS IAM - IAM role is used to grant access to AWS resources and AWS services in order to perform AWS API calls.
- - AWS SecretManager - Secret Manager is used to store and maintain database user password which is referred by the application.
+ - AWS SecretManager - Secret Manager is used to store and maintain database user password which is referred by the web application.
  - AWS RDS - RDS is used for HA enabled database instance (Multi AZ).
  - AWS Cloudwatch - Cloudwatch is used to handling monitoring metrics, logs and alarms.

 ## How to run?

-Please use below mentioned steps to deploy cloud infrasture to deploy this solution once you met the prerequisites mentioned below.
+Please use below mentioned steps to deploy cloud infrasture for this solution once you met the prerequisites mentioned below.

 ### Prerequisites

-1. Terraform (Tested version for this solution - Terraform v1.0.11)
+1. Terraform.
+(Tested version for this solution - Terraform v1.0.11)
-2. AWS CLI
+2. AWS CLI.
-3. AWS IAM user(X) keys with AWS Admin permission.
+3. AWS IAM user(X) keys with AWS Administrator permissions.
-3. AWS S3 bucket with below access policy to grant access to above mentioned IAM user(X) and directory tfstate.
+3. AWS S3 bucket with below access policy to grant access to above mentioned IAM user(X) to put objects into the bucket.
 (Ex:S3bucket).
-This will create using env-creation.sh script.
+However, This bucket and required policy will create using env-creation.sh script during the deployment process.
+Hence, manual creation is not required.
 ```
 {
 	"Version": "2012-10-17",